The Bankrate promise

 The process to get a VA loan can take longer than that of conventional loans since there are additional documentation requirements as part of the appraisal and inspection process.
-However, borrowers who qualify for a VA loan will get more favorable terms than they would with a conventional mortgage or FHA loan, which can save thousands of dollars throughout the lifetime of the loan.
+However, borrowers who qualify for a VA loan could get more favorable terms than they would with a conventional mortgage or FHA loan.